SFC /scannow Not Working Windows 11? Here’s What to Do

-In this guide, we’ll walk you through the most effective solutions when SFC /scannow fails to run or finish properly.
-We’ll cover the most common error messages and what they mean, explain how to run SFC in Safe Mode or during boot, and show how to use DISM to repair the system image before trying again.
-You’ll also learn when to use CHKDSK instead—and we’ll link to our full guide on CHKDSK, SFC, and DISM so you can better understand how these tools work together.
+Here we will guide you through solutions if SFC/scannow is not working or completing a scan.
+We’ll cover common error messages, how to use SFC in Safe Mode or during boot, and how to run DISM to repair the system image before retrying.
+You’ll also learn when to use CHKDSK instead, with a link explaining how CHKDSK, SFC, and DISM fit together.

 Part 1.
 Common SFC Errors and What They Mean